dcorum/chrome_dino_game/README.md

 A simple side scrolling game where you control a dinosaur that moves up when you click the space bar.
 There will be obstacles moving to the left that you must avoid.
 If you have a collision with one, the game will end.

 Technology used is Jquery CSS and HTML.
 I incorporated collision detection via the pythagorean theorem.
-I implemented a garbage collection function so that there are not an excessive amount of divs at the end of the game.
+I implemented a garbage collection function so that there is not an excessive amount of divs at the end of the game.
 Lastly, I used a sprite sheet and css animations to make my images come to life.

 My approach was to first just get an element to be able to jump over another.
 Then I wanted to make sure that if they touch, I would be alerted.
 Lastly, I wanted the obstacles to be randomized so that you cannot predict the timing of them.